philbrasil/philbrasil-1/README.md

 ===================
 "Have you taken a prudence pill?" - Olegario, Gilson

-**PhilBrasil** is a web project aimed to index/list links to portuguese (Portugal and Brazil) based philosophical papers, articles, texts, paragraphs, and other related material.
+**PhilBrasil** is a web project aimed to index/list links to portuguese based philosophical papers, articles, texts, paragraphs, and other related material.

 ----